-- 4.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind. - 4.2 Extremism is defined as the holding of extreme political or religious views.

-- 4.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
-These include; - Spending increasing time in the company of other suspected extremists. - Changing their style of dress or personal appearance to accord with that group. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause. - Loss of interest in other friends and activities not associated with the extremist ideology, group or cause. - Attempts to recruit others to the group/cause. - Communications with others that suggests identification with a group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person these may include; - Physical or verbal assault - Provocative behaviour - Damage to property - Derogatory name calling - o Possession of prejudice-related materials - o Prejudice related ridicule or name calling - o Inappropriate forms of address - Refusal to co-operate - o Attempts to recruit to prejudice-related organisations - Condoning or supporting violence toward others
+- 4.1 Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind. - 4.2 Extremism is defined as the holding of extreme political or religious views. - 4.3 There are a number of behaviours which may indicate a child is at risk of being radicalised or exposed to extreme views.
+These include; - Displaying a radical desire for political or moral change. - Spending increasing time in the company of other suspected extremists. - Changing their style of dress or personal appearance to accord with that group. - Day-to-day behaviour becoming increasingly centred on an extremist ideology, group or cause; susceptible to being influenced or controlled by a group. - Loss of interest in other friends and activities not associated with the extremist ideology, group or cause. - Attempts to recruit others to the group/cause. - Communications with others that suggests identification with a group, cause or ideology. - Using insulting to derogatory names for another group. - Increase in prejudice-related incidents committed by that person these may include; - o Physical or verbal assault - Provocative behaviour - Damage to property - Derogatory name calling - Possession of prejudice-related materials - Prejudice related ridicule or name calling - Inappropriate forms of address - Refusal to co-operate - Attempts to recruit to prejudice-related organisations - Condoning or supporting violence toward others - Displaying a need to dominate and control others